menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 AD sites and subnets
 ^^^^^^^^^^^^^^^^^^^^^^
 Enable AD sites and subnets integration
   When selected, all AD sites and their corresponding subnets will be displayed in Micetro, and you can add and remove subnets from sites and move subnets between different sites as needed.
-AD sites and subnets will be listed on the **AD Sites** menu in the IPAM workspace.
+AD sites and subnets will be listed on the **AD Sites** menu on the IPAM page.

   If you want to synchronize the  Location  and  Description  fields of the subnets in Active Directory with custom properties in Micetro, choose the desired custom properties to synchronize against.
 When synchronization is active, any changes made to the fields in Active Directory will automatically update the corresponding fields in Micetro, and vice versa.
 See :ref:`active-directory`.